Tunisia Country Summary

 Economy

-In 2023, Tunisia's economy faced significant challenges, including geopolitical tensions, water supply issues affecting agriculture, and increasing public debt, resulting in a modest GDP growth of only 0.4 percent.
-Despite a recovery in the tourism sector post-COVID-19, the country continues to grapple with high unemployment, inflation, and shortages of essential goods.
-The government has made efforts to attract foreign investment and improve the business climate, but bureaucratic barriers and political instability have hindered substantial economic reforms.
+In 2023, Tunisia's economy faced significant challenges, including geopolitical tensions, water supply issues affecting agriculture, and mounting public debt, resulting in a modest GDP growth of only 0.4% following stronger growth in previous years.
+Despite a recovery in the tourism sector post-COVID-19, the country grapples with high unemployment and inflation, alongside shortages of essential goods, which have been exacerbated by external financing difficulties.
+While the government has made efforts to improve the investment climate through various reforms and incentives, substantial bureaucratic barriers remain, and the informal sector continues to pose challenges for legitimate businesses, limiting the flow of foreign direct investment.